zhoupgit/grafana/docs/sources/panels-visualizations/visualizations/bar-chart/index.md

 **Soft min** and **soft max** settings can prevent blips from turning into mountains when the data is mostly flat, and hard min or max derived from standard min and max field options can prevent intermittent spikes from flattening useful detail by clipping the spikes past a defined point.

 You can set standard min/max options to define hard limits of the Y-axis.
-For more information, refer to [Standard options definitions][].
+For more information, refer to [Standard options definitions](ref:standard-options-definitions).

-{{< docs/shared lookup="visualizations/multiple-y-axes.md" source="grafana" version="<GRAFANA_VERSION>" leveloffset="+2" >}}
+{{< docs/shared lookup="visualizations/multiple-y-axes.md" source="grafana" version="<GRAFANA VERSION>" leveloffset="+2" >}}

-## Value mappings

-{{< docs/shared lookup="visualizations/value-mappings-options.md" source="grafana" version="<GRAFANA_VERSION>" >}}

-{{% docs/reference %}}
-[Add a field override]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/configure-overrides#add-a-field-override"
-[Add a field override]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/configure-overrides#add-a-field-override"

-[standard calculations]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/query-transform-data/calculation-types"
-[standard calculations]: "/docs/grafana-cloud/ -> /docs/grafana-cloud/visualizations/panels-visualizations/query-transform-data/calculation-types"

-[Standard options definitions]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/configure-standard-options#max"
-[Standard options definitions]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/panels-visualizations/configure-standard-options#max"
-{{% /docs/reference %}}